 Espresso has a long list of short-term health benefits that affect both your mind and body.
 These include increased mental acuity, increased physical performance, and elevated mood.
 It can also have long-term effects like a reduced risk of health problems such as Alzheimer’s, dementia, and Parkinson’s disease.

-There are some health detriments associated with espresso consumption as well, and these include risk of increased cholesterol and weight gain (depending on how you drink your espresso), but most espresso drinkers will happily find that consuming espresso on a daily basis is largely beneficial to their health!
+There are some health detriments associated with espresso consumption as well, and these include the risk of increased cholesterol and weight gain (depending on how you drink your espresso), but most espresso drinkers will happily find that consuming espresso on a daily basis is largely beneficial to their health!

 NOTE: Have you tried bulletproof & keto coffee?
 Read about the surprising health benefits!